 Scheduled Appointments and No-Show Policy

-A grace period of 30 minutes prior to scheduled appointments is given to patients in relation to the actual appointment time.
-However, a “No-Show” for an appointment is defined by patient failing to check-in for scheduled appointment at least 15 minutes prior to scheduled appointment time.
-This time frame is for the clinic flow and allows for the appropriate time to complete the check in process, which may include completing consent to treatment forms, questionnaires, and rooming of the patient in preparation for the provider visit.
+A “No-Show” for an appointment is defined by patient failing to check-in for scheduled appointment at least 15 minutes prior to scheduled appointment time. time frame is for the clinic flow and allows for the appropriate time to complete the check in process, which may include completing consent to treatment forms, questionnaires, and rooming of the patient in preparation for the provider visit.
+To better meet manage the demands of walk-in appointments, patients are instructed to arrive 30 minutes prior to their scheduled appointment in order to get checked in and solidify their arrival to this appointment.

 In the event that the patient does not show for scheduled appointment, appointment spot is utilized for another patient who come to clinic seeking same day appointments.
 In the event that a patient is late for their check in and their appointment spot has been given to another patient, all efforts will be made to try and schedule the patient for an appointment that day or within the next five days.